syncfusion-content/wpf-docs/wpf/DockingManager/Advanced-Features.md

 ### Minimize /Maximize Property for Docked Windows:

-When the docked window is maximized the DockWindowState property will be set as Maximised.
+When the docked window is maximized the DockWindowState property will be set as Maximized.
 The maximized DockWindow can be restored by clicking on the restore button.

 When the docked window is minimized it will go to AutoHidden state and the DockWindowState property will be set as Minimized.
 The minimized docked window can be restored by clicking on minimized item header.